Loss Control Insights

 Need More Assistance With SDS?

 Your EMC risk improvement representative is ready to help you with SDS training and/or to answer questions about specific chemicals in your workplace.
-You’ll also find the following resources in the Loss Control Section of EMC’s website:

 A brief about the Hazard Communication Standard: Safety Data Sheets is available from the Occupational Safety and Health Administration (OSHA).